nikaza/quaternion/README.md

 # quaternion
 This is a demo library to enable Quaternion calculations in C++.
 It is by no means complete and is still a work in progress.
+That being said, all basic arithmetic operations should work fine.
 This project's main goals are:

 * To demonstrate a simple way to build a project using CMAKE with commented and easy to read cmakefiles
 * To demonstrate implementation of C++11 move semantics